deadlydog/deadlydog.github.io/_posts/2024-04-12-PowerShell-DevOps-Global-Summit-2024-reflections.md

 Almost everything shown was something that I already had experience with, or that I had seen talked about in a social media or blog post at some point.
 Granted, there were often 5 sessions happening simultaneously and I could only attend one, so I'm sure I missed out on many great things and am looking forward to watching the recordings in the coming weeks.
 Also, I talked to many people who were newer to PowerShell (1 - 5 years), or who didn't regularly keep up with the latest tech news, and they were getting a lot of real world value to take home from almost every session.
+The fact that I didn't learn as much from many of the sessions is more of a reflection of my experience level and the particular sessions that I chose to attend, not a reflection of the quality of the content or presenters.
+There were a couple presentations that I did learn quite a lot, such as how to write your own feedback providers, and one on using machine learning in your Prometheus metrics for early anomaly detection and alerting.

 Reflecting back, I need to remember to adjust my expectations for this type of conference.
 At conferences like MS Build or Ignite, there are TONS of new product announcements.